jasonhand/academic-kickstart/content/post/exploring-the-correctness-aspect-of-reliability/index.md

 editable: true
 ---

 Did the process that you ran on the data yield the correct or expected result?
+For each input it produced the expected output.

 This is an important factor to include in monitoring for reliability.